asr1/digital-garden/src/site/notes/Talks/Self Promotion.md

 "It's a kind of nourishment.
 It keeps me going.
 But not as much as the food thing."

-Joe says some words about [[Universal Basic Income\|Universal Basic Income]].
+Joe says some words about [[Politics and Culture/Capital-P Politics/Universal Basic Income\|Universal Basic Income]].
 He's wearing a multi-colored headband, and chooses his words deliberately.

 Zak: Get behind your own work.
 Admit that it's good.
 YOU HAVE VALUE.